18 Critical Rules To Deal With A Crisis/Disaster At Work

 17. Job Done – Crisis Resolvedproblem resolved

 Well done, you did it; the crisis is resolved.
 Make sure to run a final meeting and send out communications to ensure all are on the same page.
-Ensure you clearly thank all participants and show appreciation for their work.
+Ensure you thank all participants and show appreciation for their work.
 Spend the time to send feedback to their managers that highlights their contributions.
 This motivational patting on the back and positive feedback will have the following consequences.

 1. It will highlight your maturity and appreciation of people and their value.